cakephp/queue/docs/en/index.rst

   provided, this value will override the value provided in the worker command line option ``--max-attempts``.
 If a value is not provided by the job or by the command line option, the job may be requeued an infinite number of times.
+- ``shouldBeUnique``: If ``true``, only one instance of the job, identified by it's class, method, and data, will be allowed to be present on the queue at a time.
+Subsequent pushes will be silently dropped.
+This is useful for idempotent operations where consecutive job executions have no benefit.
+For example, refreshing calculated data.
+If ``true``, the ``uniqueCache`` configuration must be set.

 Queueing
 --------